Last updated: March 22, 2024

 Analysis

 To align with FCTC Art.
 11 and FCTC Art.
 11 Guidelines para.
-55, the law should make clear that tobacco product manufacturers, importers, wholesalers and retail establishments that sell tobacco products bear legal responsibility for compliance with packaging and labeling measures.
+55, the law should make clear that tobacco product retailers, as well as manufacturers, importers, and wholesalers, bear legal responsibility for compliance with packaging and labeling provisions.